oracle-livelabs/pts/mongo-api/simple-app-ocw/simple-app-ocw.md

 9. **Verify** all connection **variables are correct**.
 We are using **demo** **user** for Autonomous JSON database and the **password** that we have recommended during the workshop **DBlearnPTS#22_**, replacing xxx0 with your initials and digit.

-    > Note: If you have change the user name and password to a different value, please run this commands providing the user and password.
+    > **Note**: If you have change the user name and password to a different value, please run this commands providing the user and password.
-    >

     ````
     export AJSON_USER="demo"
     export AJSON_PASSWORD="DBlearnPTS#22_"